dalgibbard/doorbell_notifier/README.md

 * The *.fzz file is a Fritzing wiring diagram to get you started (the PNG is an image version of it for simplicity!)
 * The *.ino file is the Arduino sketch (requires the RCSwitch and Adafruit_Neopixel Libraries)

+NOTE: I had serious range issues with the cheaper chinese receiver modules.
+Try finding one that has a crystal on it (pill-shaped metal plate thingy)

+Example Wiring:
 ![Example Wiring Diagram](/doorbell_notifier_bb.png?raw=true "Example Wiring")